Scottish Family Party: Other social issues

+Energy

+The party calls targeting net-zero emissions "unrealistic" and "unhelpful".
+It says that "Scottish oil and gas industries can meet energy needs and contribute to our prosperity for many years to come".

+Foreign policy

+The party says that it is neutral on the EU but respects the result of the 2016 United Kingdom European Union membership referendum.

+The party wants Scotland to leave the European Court of Human Rights.

 Controversies

-Offensive comments, arguments and opinions
+Comments, arguments and opinions

 In August 2017, Lucas was criticised for suggesting that the arguments used to justify same-sex marriage could equally be used to justify incest.
 Additionally, he denied allegations that he had posted a joke about the murder of Jo Cox shortly after her death, saying he had instead been criticising others who were seeking to use her murder as a reason to vote Remain.

 In February 2021, having previously criticised Ruth Davidson in a YouTube broadcast for seeking to have a "fatherless child", the General Teaching Council for Scotland cleared Lucas of misconduct and allowed him to remain a registered teacher.

 On 29 August 2022, the SFP tweeted a picture of Scottish First Minister Nicola Sturgeon outside Auschwitz, with a cartoon thought bubble reading: "There should have been a buffer zone around this place".
-Green MSP Gillian Mackay, responsible for Act that created buffer zones around abortion clinics targeted by anti-abortion protesters, described the meme as "crass, insensitive and shameful" and that "even by [the SFP's] standards, this is appalling".
+Green MSP Gillian Mackay, responsible for the Act that created buffer zones around abortion clinics targeted by anti-abortion protesters, described the meme as "crass, insensitive and shameful" and that "even by [the SFP's] standards, this is appalling".

-SFP was referenced in the 2022 Hope Not Hate 'State of Hate Report' claiming that the party spread an increasing amount of anti-trans and anti-LGBT+ campaign material and content on its social media, arguing that "transgender ideology is damaging and confusing children".
+SFP was referenced in the 2022 Hope not Hate 'State of Hate Report' claiming that the party spread an increasing amount of anti-trans and anti-LGBT+ campaign material and content on its social media, arguing that "transgender ideology is damaging and confusing children".
 The party would seek to repeal the new smacking ban legislation, since it believes that the previous legislation was adequate to protect children; and it opposes the UN Convention on the Rights of the Child, saying that it undermines the rights of parents.
 The SFP also opposes hate crime legislation.

 It has been alleged that Lucas spreads misinformation about the sexual health curriculum in schools.
 One teacher spoke to The National newspaper, linking SFP rhetoric to abuse of LGBT+ teachers and to incidents of teachers being called perverts or groomers in the street, abused as "paedophiles" over the phone, or in the case of some LGBT+ teachers, "forced out of the profession altogether".

 Alleged breach of electoral law

-According to The Ferret, Lucas was revealed on 27 July 2020 to have breached electoral law by failing to submit a record before the deadline of his personal campaign spending after running in the 2019 general election - he had provided information to the Electoral Commission but not the local returning officer for the constituency he contested.
+According to The Ferret, Lucas was revealed on 27 July 2020 to have breached electoral law by failing to submit a record before the deadline of his personal campaign spending after running in the 2019 general election – he had provided information to the Electoral Commission but not the local returning officer for the constituency he contested.